pulipulichen/docker-HTTPS-Reverse-Proxy/README.md

 ## Features

 - Reverse proxy: Setup a frontend before your real server.
-- Proxy cache: JavaScript, CSS, images, audio and video files will be cached automatically.
+- Proxy cache and gzip compression: JavaScript, CSS, images, audio and video files will be cached and compressed automatically.
-- gzip compression
-- Connecti limitation: Prevent DDoS.
+- Request limitation by IP address and short time brust: Prevent DDoS.

 ## How to Use